Cross Insurance Arena: History

 The inside consists of one deck rising 24 rows, 14 seats across at its widest, and 30 separated sections around.
 The arena floor features 34500 sqft of space, making it useful for trade shows and conventions in addition to sports and concerts.
 The arena has locals sponsor individual seats at the arena.
 Those who pay to sponsor seats at the Cross Insurance Arena can have their name engraved on their seats or dedicate the seat to someone they know.
 The arena's official name is the George I. Lewis Auditorium at Cross Insurance Arena.
 The press box is named for local sportscaster Frank Fixaris.

 ZZ Top was the very first headline act to play the arena when it opened on March 3, 1977.

 Elvis Presley was to have flown from Memphis to Portland on August 16, 1977, for a performance at the arena the following day, but he was found dead at his Graceland mansion that morning.
 A re-enactment of the preparations for the Portland show is featured in the bio film This Is Elvis.

 The venue hosted the America East Conference (then the ECAC North) men's basketball tournament in 1980.
 Two AHL hockey clubs that have called the arena home, include the Portland Pirates and three time Calder Cup champions, the Maine Mariners.

-On December 8, 1997, WWE landed a Monday Night Raw is War T.V.
-Live Taping.
-Few Weeks after the Famous Montreal Screwjob.
+On December 8, 1997, WWE held a Raw is War taping.
 On December 4, 2009, Total Nonstop Action Wrestling (TNA) held their first house show in Maine at the Cumberland Civic Center.

 The United States Lacrosse League announced that the Maine Moose Trax would play its home games at the Cross Insurance Arena when the league was to begin play in the fall of 2014, though arena trustees called the announcement premature and stated no final agreement had been reached.
 It was the first franchise announced for the league, but the league never played any matches.

 Arena trustees reached a 10-year agreement in June 2014 with Cross Insurance Agency for the sale of the facility's naming rights for $2.5 million.
 The facility was renamed Cross Insurance Arena despite the fact that Cross Insurance also holds the naming rights to Bangor's Cross Insurance Center, 130 mi away.
 Both parties to the deal state that there should be no confusion between the two facilities.
 The deal was also signed despite the naming rights of one of the entrances being named for the Clark Insurance company, though Clark Insurance stated their deal would remain.

 The arena is also the alternate home ice of the Maine Black Bears men's ice hockey team, who normally play at Alfond Arena in Orono, Maine.